 Mid-South Super Lawyers has acknowledged Vasser-Jenkins since 2009 as a “Rising Star” in the area of Family Law.
 She is a 2017 graduate of the Elder Law College, a comprehensive four-day program to help attorneys grow their knowledge and tools in the Elder Law arena, and is a member of the National Academy of Elder Law Attorneys.

-Vasser-Jenkins is currently a member of the Board of Directors of the Mercy Health Foundation of Northwest Arkansas and is the current Immediate Past Chairperson, a member of Mercy Planned Giving Advisory Committee and a member of Steering Committee for Women With a Mission Giving Society.
+Vasser-Jenkins is currently a member of the Board of Directors of the Mercy Health Foundation of Northwest Arkansas.
+She is the Immediate Past Chairperson of the Foundation, a member of the Mercy Planned Giving Advisory Committee and a member of the Steering Committee for Women With a Mission Giving Society.
 She attends Grace Point Church in Bentonville, participates as a vocalist on the Worship Team, participated in Global Adventure ministries and is active in The Village women ministry.
 Vasser-Jenkins also serves as a Mentor with Saving Grace.